 Woodworking is a great hobby!
 Not only does it help you pass time but also the person ends up making productive things.
 Nowadays people enjoy it, and it has become a huge trend to not buy furniture from the store and instead customize it.
 Although as creative as it is, it can threaten your safety in carpentry.
-Woodwork equipment such as a router, router bits, and clamps can harm you in more than one way.
+Woodwork equipment such as a CNC router, router bits, and CNC clamps can harm you in more than one way.
 If you enjoy woodworking, then there are some rules one should follow.
 These are some safety rules every woodworker should know to avoid serious damage.

 Workshops are a great place to learn something new each day and create things that please your mind and heart.
 Any physical damage can destroy peace and pleasure.
 Although woodworking is one of the safest and most pleasurable activities.
 These woodworking safety regulations are primarily common sense and are designed to be easily remembered.
 Failure to follow the safety guidelines can result in catastrophic injury and put a threat to woodworking safety.
 The workshop is not the place for sloppy behavior.
 Hence, when starting with woodwork at home or in a workshop, there are safety rules every woodworker should know!